 Project and Account Admins can create downloads.

-Select the saved search you want to download by accessing the “Saved Searches” list and selecting the “Download” button next to the search you want to download.
+To create the Download from a saved search, go to the “Saved Searches” list and click the “Download” button next to the relevant search:

 Select a Saved Search - This dropdown will list the saved searches made within the project.
 This will be pre-selected if you started a download from the Saved Search list.
 You must select a saved search to initiate a Download.